 An absolute increase of taxation of entrepreneurs lowers the (expected) after tax reward.
 It also makes expansion financed by retained earnings more difficult and negatively affects the liquidity position of an entrepreneur.
 A lower after tax return or higher expansion costs discourages entrepreneurial activities and impedes new start-ups and the expansion of firms.
 Taxation also alters the relative return of different activities if it favors one form of employment over another.
 As a result, a higher tax rate may encourage income shifting and thus positively influence (some form of) entrepreneurship in the economy.

-It may be easier for self-employed to underreport income by avoiding registration of cash sales to overstate costs by recording private expenses as business costs, or to frequently use more informal agreements that are hard for the tax authority to verify or disclose.
+It may be easier for self-employed to underreport income by avoiding registration of cash sales, to overstate costs by recording private expenses as business costs, or to frequently use more informal agreements that are hard for the tax authority to verify or disclose.
 When a business expands beyond a certain level, it becomes more difficult to exploit such tax avoidance opportunities.

 Given that entrepreneurial incomes are more variable than salaried income, the average tax will be higher for entrepreneurs in a progressive tax system.
-A highly progressive tax system with imperfect loss offset therefore deters entrepreneurial business entry, the effects of taxes on entrepreneurship.
+A highly progressive tax system with imperfect loss offset therefore deters entrepreneurial business entry, and high marginal tax on entrepreneurial income (for high incomes) penalizes gazelles, or high-growth entrepreneurial ventures (Gentry and Hubbard 2000).